cloudhead/nakamoto/README.md

 d'être* of blockchains, and poses a giant security and privacy risk.
 Unfortunately, this is due to the lackluster support for light-clients, both at the protocol level, and in terms of the available implementations.
-Light-clients are necessary for the average user to be able to securily interface with a network like Ethereum or Bitcoin.
+Light-clients are necessary for the average user to be able to securely interface with a network like Ethereum or Bitcoin.

 For this purpose, Nakamoto was conceived as a client that can efficiently run